An energy-capacity inequality for Legendrian submanifolds: The Floer homology for a pair of Lagrangian cobordisms

 which are chain maps whose composition admits a chain homotopy

 making $\Phi_{G_t,0}$ a left-sided homotopy inverse of $\Phi_{0,G_t}.$ \end{prp} \begin{proof} The well-definedness of the complexes is implied by Proposition \ref{prp:welldefcomplex} above, which shows that the non-bubbling result Theorem \ref{thm:compactness} applies to the Floer strips defining the boundary operators as well as its squares.
 We need to show that the moduli spaces of strips involved in the chain maps and chain homotopies, as well as the different glued strips appearing in the algebraic relations, all satisfy the corresponding hypotheses of Theorem \ref{thm:compactness}.
-In other words, we need to consider the moduli spaces arising in the definitions of the operations \begin{itemize} \item $\Phi_{0,G_t},$ $\Phi_{0,G_t} \circ \partial,$ $\partial \circ \Phi_{0,G_t},$ \item $\Phi_{G_t,0},$ $\Phi_{G_t,0} \circ \partial,$ $\partial \circ \Phi_{G_t,0},$ \item $K_{0,G_t,0},$ $\Phi_{G_t,0} \circ \Phi_{0,G_t}$, $K_{0,G_t,0} \circ \partial$, $\partial \circ K_{0,G_t,0}$. \end{itemize} Here $K_{0,G_t,0}$ is the chain homotopy defined by counting rigid Floer strips with a Hamiltonian perturbation term $\rho_\kappa(s)G_t$ for an appropriate one-parameter family of compactly supported functions $\rho_\kappa(s);$ see e.g.~\cite{OhSympTop2} for more details.
+In other words, we need to consider the moduli spaces arising in the definitions of the operations \begin{itemize} \item $\Phi_{0,G_t},$ $\Phi_{0,G_t} \circ \partial,$ $\partial \circ \Phi_{0,G_t},$ \item $\Phi_{G_t,0},$ $\Phi_{G_t,0} \circ \partial,$ $\partial \circ \Phi_{G_t,0},$ \item $K_{0,G_t,0},$ $\Phi_{G_t,0} \circ \Phi_{0,G_t}$, $K_{0,G_t,0} \circ \partial$, $\partial \circ K_{0,G_t,0}$. \end{itemize} Here $K_{0,G_t,0}$ is the chain homotopy defined by counting rigid Floer strips with a Hamiltonian perturbation term $\rho_\kappa(s)G_t$ for an appropriate one-parameter family of compactly supported functions $\rho_\kappa(s);$ see e.g.~\cite[Chapter 19.4]{OhSympTop2} for more details.

 These operations are all solutions of Cauchy-Riemann equations with a perturbation term coming from a family of Hamiltonians of the form $G_{s,t}:=\rho(s)G_t.$ Here, $0\le\rho(s)\le 1$ satisfies the assumptions of Lemma \ref{lma:action}.
-That the concerned strips satisfy the conditions of Theorem \ref{thm:compactness} is now a consequence of the assumption that Inequalities \eqref{eq:inv.0} and \eqref{eq:inv.1} are satisfied (for the condition in Case (0)), together with \eqref{eq:inv.2} (for Case (1)), \eqref{eq:inv.3} (for Case (2)), and \eqref{eq:inv.4} (for Case (3)).
+To show these solution strips satisfy the conditions of Theorem \ref{thm:compactness}, we use the assumption that Inequalities \eqref{eq:inv.0} and \eqref{eq:inv.1} are satisfied (for the condition in Case (0)), together with \eqref{eq:inv.2} (for Case (1)), \eqref{eq:inv.3} (for Case (2)), and \eqref{eq:inv.4} (for Case (3)).